-The recent Delhi University Students’ Union 2018 elections, like most elections held in the country in contemporary times, were indicted for EVM tampering in favor of the organization backed by the ruling party at the center.
-Even though nothing can be said about the allegation as of now, the repeated episodes of the opposition doubting the fairness of electoral process in India makes us wonder if India, the world’s largest democracy, is facing a democratic crisis.
+Last year’s Delhi University Students’ Union 2018 elections, like most elections held in the country in contemporary times, were indicted for EVM tampering in favor of the organization backed by the ruling party at the center.
+Even though nothing can be said about the allegation, the repeated episodes of the opposition doubting the fairness of electoral process in India makes us wonder if India, the world’s largest democracy, is facing a democratic crisis.

-With four of the senior most judges of the Supreme Court categorically warning that Indian democracy is in danger, the question of democratic crisis becomes even more compelling for both the academia and civil society.
+In 2018, four senior-most judges of the Supreme Court categorically warning that Indian democracy is in danger, the question of democratic crisis becomes even more compelling for both the academia and civil society.

 Democracy Ki Esi Ki Tesi – Who Did It?